0

 Planning permission and building regulations can be complicated to understand, and require a lot of in-depth reading.
 The elements that apply to your Garden Building are size, location, and what you are going to use it for.

 Although we can offer you this introductory information, it is not a definitive guide.
 We always advise you to contact your local planning authority if you feel unsure about anything regarding planning permission.
-You can also find information from your local government on the the planning portal website.
+You can also find information from your local government on the planning portal website.

 Don’t worry if you do find you do have to apply for planning permission.
 Although it is very unlikely that you should need to, as we design our garden buildings to easily avoid this.